tweag/python-monorepo-example/content/blog/2020-06-11-inline-java-benchmarks.md

 JVM to copy the bytes from our buffer with setByteArrayRegion.

 The JVM does some extra bookkeeping when copying bytes.
-The destination could be moved by the Java garbage collector during the copying, so arrangements are necessary for the operation to complete safely.
+The destination could be moved by the Java garbage collector during copying, so arrangements are necessary for the operation to complete safely.
 After obtaining the `byte` array, a Java method is invoked to feed it back to the server framework.
 In the case of the _Single query_ test, an